Are Triggers Needed for Document-Level Event Extraction?: Datasets and Trigger Creation

 \subsection{Trigger Creation}

-We investigated four sources of trigger types: \textsc{human}, \textsc{LLM}, \textsc{keyword}, and \textsc{random} and provide details on how each is generated below.
+We investigated four sources of trigger annotation: \textsc{human}, \textsc{LLM}, \textsc{keyword}, and \textsc{random} and provide details on how each is generated below.
+Examples of each trigger source are provided in Figure~\ref{fig:overview}.
 We will make publicly available all trigger sets employed in our experiments.\footnote{\hyperlink{GitHub Link}{GitHub Link} (not available during anonymous review)}

 \paragraph{\textsc{Human} triggers} \textsc{human} trigger spans are obtained by hiring annotators to identify the most informative trigger for each event in the document.
 They are the most expensive trigger type to obtain. \wiki and \cmnee provide one human-annotated trigger per event; \muc does not.
-As a result, we hired 9 annotators to identify all plausible trigger spans for each document-event pair in \muc.
+As a result, we hired 9 annotators to identify all plausible trigger spans for each document-event pair.
 57\% of the document-template pairs in the dataset were annotated by at least two annotators.
 Average $\alpha$-Krippendorff and $F$-Kappa agreement scores across annotators of $0.530$ and $0.453$, respectively, indicate a moderate level of agreement.
 The annotation guidelines are provided in Appendix~\ref{appendix:annotation-guideline}.

 To obtain a single trigger for each document-event pair, we take the union of all annotated triggers for the event and select the first, i.e.\ earliest, span among them.
 This typically produced better extraction scores than using the trigger span most centrally located among the event's arguments or other plausible trigger selection heuristics.